Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

   - comments should be up in date
   - comments should be clear and understandable
   - single-line comments preffered over end-line ones
-  - use comments in complex block of codes
+  - do use comments in complex block of codes

 #### Naming